A meticulously presented, Scandi-style lodge positioned dramatically at the foot of a former whinstone quarry.

 A travel cot and highchair can be provided on request.

 The beds feature high quality linen.
 A hairdryer is provided in each bedroom.
-Towels are provided along with high quality handwash, bodywash and shampoo.
+Fluffy towels are provided for use in the cottage.

 Wi-Fi & Mobile Coverage